 – Fiona Thomas

 Want to see more from Fiona?
-Her book, Depression in a Digital Age, is out this autumn – preorder it now!
+Her book, Depression in a Digital Age, is out now!
 Here’s a sneak peek…

 Fiona was your average 80’s baby.
 She grew up without an iPhone, used actual landlines to make calls, and didn’t have the luxury (or perhaps the curse) of Facebook during her adolescent years.
 But though her childhood took place in an analogue world, she found herself suffering from the same problems many young people face today; the race for perfectionism, high levels of anxiety, a fear of success.